2rius/DiSys-Algorithms/Replication/Passive/README.md

-# Passive-Replication (Non-serializable & Non-linearizable)
+# Passive-Replication (not sequentially consistent & not linearisable)

 ## How to run
 ### Running managers